When is the Best Time to Take Probiotic Supplements?

 “The best time to take a probiotic is on an empty stomach,” Dr. Wallman says.
 For most people, that means taking a probiotic first thing in the morning (at least an hour before a meal, Dr. Wallman advises), or right before you go to sleep.
 Leave the probiotic by your bed so you don’t forget.

-Be sure to check the dosage instructions, though, as that can affect what time is best to take your probiotic.
+To discover if a probiotic should be taken on an empty stomach or with a light meal, read the product's instructions.
+Be sure to also check the dosage, as that can affect what time is best to take your probiotic.
 Some research suggests it’s best to take a probiotic with, or just before a meal.
-A 2011 study published in Beneficial Microbes, for example, shows uncoated probiotic supplements may be best taken with, or just prior to a meal containing fat.
 Why?
 Fat helps keep the stomach less acidic, which ensures more bacteria from the probiotic supplements can survive long enough to make it to the large intestine.

 Similarly, spore-based probiotics are better to take with foods.
 “Because they are in their spore form, they are not affected by the harsh acidic environment that comes with eating meals and they use the food to ‘hitchhike’ down to the large intestine,” explains Dr. Wallman.
 Studies have shown that they perform better when taken with food.